kahypar/mt-kahypar/README.md

 When we started to work on this topic, we realized there was a large gap between the solution quality of the partitions produced by sequential and parallel partitioning algorithms.
 We then started to parallelize all techniques used in the best sequential partitioning algorithms without compromises in solution quality.
 The main outcome of our work is a parallel partitioning algorithm that can partition extremely large graphs and hypergraphs (with billion of edges) with comparable solution quality to the best sequential graph partitioner [KaFFPa](https://github.com/KaHIP/KaHIP) and hypergraph partitioner [KaHyPar](https://kahypar.org/) while being (more) than an order of magnitude faster with only ten threads.

-Initially, we focused on hypergraph partitioning but recently implemented optimized data structures for graph partitioning (which led to a speedup by a factor of two for graphs).
+Initially, we focused on hypergraph partitioning but recently implemented optimized data structures for graph partitioning (which led to a speedup by a factor of two for plain graphs).
+Mt-KaHyPar can optimize the cut-net, connectivity and sum-of-external-degree metric.
 Besides our high-quality configuration, we provide several other faster configurations that are already able to outperform most of the existing partitioning algorithms with regard to solution quality and running time.
 Moreover, we also provide a deterministic version of our partitioning algorithm.
 We refer the reader to our [publications](#licensing) for more information.

 <img src="https://cloud.githubusercontent.com/assets/484403/25314222/3a3bdbda-2840-11e7-9961-3bbc59b59177.png" alt="alt text" width="50%" height="50%"><img src="https://cloud.githubusercontent.com/assets/484403/25314225/3e061e42-2840-11e7-860c-028a345d1641.png" alt="alt text" width="50%" height="50%">